Amortized Inference for Correlated Discrete Choice Models via Equivariant Neural Networks: Theory

-The exceptional set $\exceptsetutil$ has measure zero, so it does not affect approximation in practice: for any probability distribution over $\utilcovspace$ that is absolutely continuous with respect to Lebesgue measure, inputs lie in $\exceptsetutil$ with probability zero.
+\begin{remark} The exceptional set $\exceptsetutilex$ has measure zero, so it does not affect approximation in practice: for any probability distribution over $\utilcovspaceex$ that is absolutely continuous with respect to Lebesgue measure, inputs lie in $\exceptsetutilex$ with probability zero. \end{remark}

-Corollary \ref{cor:universal-approximation-architecture} guarantees that the per-alternative encoder alone is sufficient for universal approximation.
-The inclusion of the final equivariant layers ensures that the estimated probabilities sum to one and improves the expressivity of the neural network.
+\begin{remark} Corollary \ref{cor:universal-approximation-architecture} guarantees that the per-alternative encoder alone is sufficient for universal approximation.
+The inclusion of the final equivariant layers ensures that the estimated probabilities sum to one and improves the expressivity of the neural network. \end{remark}

-For large choice sets, we may opt for a simpler architecture that applies the per-alternative encoder to only the chosen alternative with no equivariant layers, resulting in a single output, $P_j$.
-This modification maintains the universal approximation property; however, it relaxes the sum-to-one constraint in return for computational efficiency.
+\begin{remark} For very large choice sets, in order to reduce computation time, one may opt for a simpler architecture that applies the per-alternative encoder to only the chosen alternative with no equivariant layers, resulting in a single output, $P_j$.
+This modification maintains the universal approximation property; however, it relaxes the sum-to-one constraint in return for computational efficiency. \end{remark}

-Corollary \ref{cor:universal-approximation-architecture} could also be extended to hold simultaneously for a finite set of $\numalt$ values under a suitable extension of the space $\utilcovspace$ and its exceptional sets.
+\begin{remark} Corollary \ref{cor:universal-approximation-architecture} can be extended to hold simultaneously for a finite set of $\numalt$ values under a suitable extension of the space $\utilcovspaceex$ and its exceptional sets.
 Section \ref{sec:sim-multi-k} presents numerical results showing that the proposed architecture can provide accurate approximations for multiple values of $\numalt$ simultaneously.
+This makes it simple to train the emulator to handle contexts where the choice set size varies across observations. \end{remark}